Measles Outbreak 2019: What You Need To Know Now

 Q: I know you mentioned that adults are also at risk.
 Does that mean vaccinated adults can still contract measles?

 A: Yes, especially if they have waning immunity (e.g., got one MMR dose) or received an early generation vaccine in the 1960s.

-Q: Would it be possible for those elderly patients (and I mean 80-95y, born before introduction of the MMR vacine) to contract measles?
+Q: Would it be possible for those elderly patients (and I mean 80-95y, born before the introduction of the MMR vacine) to contract measles?

-A: It is possible, but generally thought to be unlikely given the durable immunity seen after native measles.
+A: It is possible, but generally thought to be unlikely given the durable immunity was seen after native measles.
 That said, if infection again truly becomes widespread, I expect some with senescent immunity could be prone to developing infection.

 Q: If a person had the less effective vaccine in the early ‘60s but their titer is positive, does that person have the same protection as someone with a positive titer from the newer MMR vaccine?